cheese3660/cheese_pl/reference.md

 ### Match Statements
-Within match statement arms, commas are recognized to split up the different constraints Within the bodies semicolons are recognized to split up the different statements
+Within match statement arms, commas are recognized to split up the different constraints Within destructured match arms, semicolons are recognized to split up the fields, new lines do the same

 ------------------------------------------------------------------------------------------------------------------------